agilestacks/components/traefik/README.md

   kind: link
 ```

-Traefik component also emit `component.ingress.kubernetes.ingressClass` output for use by components ingress objects.
+Traefik component also emit `component.ingress.kubernetes.ingressClass` output for use by component's ingress objects.
+As the value might be empty, you need to double-quote `""` it in templates, ie. `kubernetes.io/ingress.class: "${component.ingress.kubernetes.ingressClass}"`.

 In future Hub CLI will allow a simplified shadowing / remapping of duplicated outputs.